Gbenga Adefaye

 Gbenga Adefaye is a Nigerian journalist, administrator and media scholar, with over 30 years' experience in the Nigerian media industry.
 He is the Editor-in-chief of the Vanguard media (Newspapers) and the provost of the Nigerian Institute of Journalism.
-More so, he was a two-term president of the Nigerian Guild of Editors (2008–2013) and a member of the Governing council of the University of Lagos, Lagos, Nigeria.
+More so, he was a two-term president of the Nigerian Guild of Editors (2008–2013) and a member of the Governing council of the University of Lagos, Lagos State, Nigeria.